duelafn/dockerfiles/postgresql-deb11/README.md

     listen_addresses = '*'
     ssl = false

-These can be changed by modifying `$VOLUME/conf/main/postgresql.conf` after first run.
+These can be changed by modifying `$VOLUME/conf/main/conf.d/01-docker.conf` after first run or by creating your own override file in conf.d.

 Docker Scripts
 ==============